 Forget that noise.

-The right question to ask today, particularly for retirement investors, is: Do you think you are going to die sooner than you did a month ago?
+The right question to ask today, particularly for retirement investors, is: Do you think you are going to die sooner than you did 22 calendar days ago?

-Ok, so maybe that is overdramatized, but it is tremendously unlikely your goals, time horizon, cash flow needs and other major considerations have radically shifted in January.
-More likely, market volatility has you rattled, and your gut is shouting, “Do something!”
+Ok, so maybe that is overdramatized, but it is tremendously unlikely your goals, time horizon, cash flow needs and other major considerations have radically shifted in January's 22 days.
+More likely, market volatility has you rattled, and your gut is shouting, "Do something!"

-If your asset allocation—the mix of stocks, bonds, cash and other securities in your portfolio—appropriately targeted your longer-term goals and objectives one month ago, chances are it still does.
+If your asset allocation-the mix of stocks, bonds, cash and other securities in your portfolio-appropriately targeted your longer-term goals and objectives 22 days ago, chances are it still does.
 Deviating from a strategy likely to reach your longer-term goals is the biggest risk you take.
 And then, after you take that risk, you have to decide when to get back in.
-There won’t be an all-clear signal.
+There won't be an all-clear signal.
 That, I assure you.
-Now then, if your asset allocation didn’t target your goals a month ago, then your problem isn’t market volatility.
-It’s an inaccurate asset allocation, an entirely different consideration.
+Now then, if your asset allocation didn't target your goals 22 days ago, then your problem isn't market volatility.
+It's an inaccurate asset allocation, an entirely different consideration.
 You should change that regardless of market conditions.
 End of story.

-But otherwise, your time horizon—how long you need this money to last—probably didn’t get materially shorter in the last month.
-Nor did Congress magically buttress Social Security, ensuring you’ll have ample income to cover your needs later in life.
+But otherwise, your time horizon-how long you need this money to last-probably didn't get materially shorter in the last 22 days.
+Nor did Congress magically buttress Social Security, ensuring you'll have ample income to cover your needs later in life.
 Interest rates have not skyrocketed, providing an easy way to outpace inflation with little risk of loss.
-There is no unique strategy that Wall Street or insurance companies have cooked up since last months offering high returns and no risk.ii
+There is no unique strategy that Wall Street or insurance companies have cooked up in the last 22 days offering high returns and no risk.[ii]

 Now then, this isn't an argument for a buy-and-hold or passive strategy.
 There are times where it makes sense to exit stocks.
 But they are when you have identified a trillions-of-dollars big, fundamental negative others aren't seeing.